 The project team would like to thank all the participants that attended the June and September open house events.
-A summary of what was heard will be posted shortly.
+A summary of what was heard is provided in the document links below.

-Please check back here for future updates on the Sapperton/Massey-Victory Heights Transportation Plan and next steps in the process.
+Please check back here for future updates on the Sapperton/Massey-Victory Heights Transportation Plan as staff prepare a report to Council this spring.

 Progress to date